Malek74/Pack-N-Quack/README.md

 ## API Reference

-Unlock the full potential of our DuckTourism platform with our comprehensive API.
+Unlock the full potential of our Pack-N-Quack platform with our comprehensive API.
 Whether you're looking to integrate user management, activity bookings, payments, or marketplace functionalities, our API has you covered.

 ### 📘 Explore the API with Postman